 Article 8 – Signature

-The Association is legally bound by the joint signature of the President and the Vice-President.
+The Association is legally bound by the joint signature of the President, the Vice-President or the General Manager.

 Article 9 – Miscellaneous

 The financial year shall begin on 1 January and end on 31 December of each year.

 The Treasurer is responsible for the Association’s finances.
 The General Assembly shall appoint an Auditor who will audit the Association’s accounts every year.

 Article 10 – Dissolution